jackv24/Portfolio-Website/content/project-other/watch-face.md

 +++
-title = "Space Dash"
+title = "Importance - Pebble Watchface"
-date = 2016-09-26T22:16:41+09:30
+date = 2016-05-26T22:57:39+09:30
 draft = false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = []
+tags = ["other"]

 # Project summary to display on homepage.
-summary = "Space Dash is a space-themed endless runner, where collecting oxygen is needed to stay alive.
-This game was created over a six week period, as a student project."
+summary = "Importance is a watchface that displays the most basic and important information in an easy to read manner.
+Includes time, date, battery bar and a Bluetooth disconnection indicator."

 # Optional image to display on homepage.
-image_preview = "space-dash-cover.png"
+image_preview = "watch-face-cover.jpeg"

 # Optional external URL for project (replaces project detail page).
 external_link = ""